NorthNick/hydra/CouchDb/Readme.txt

 Install the latest version of CouchDb: get the installer from couchdb.apache.org.
 Install.

-If your CouchDb is Version 1.2 or below, then modify Erlang as described in Erlang\Readme.txt.
-(Later versions do not need modification, as the Erlang changes have been incorporated in the CouchDb distribution.)
+If your CouchDb is below Version 1.3, then modify Erlang as described in Erlang\Readme.txt.
+(Later versions do not need modification, as the Erlang changes have been incorporated in the CouchDb distribution.
+Using Version 1.3 or above is strongly recommended.)
 If this is the first instance of CouchDb, create the Hydra database as below.
 Otherwise go to the config step.

 1. In Futon create an admin logon with username and password of your choice.
 Note that Futon may misbehave in browsers other than Firefox, so it is safest to use that.